Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 \subsubsection{ML algorithms}

 ML can be used for multiple purposes in the context of edge computing.
 For example, edge computing can filter data, with only relevant data getting transmitted between the user devices, the edge nodes, and the cloud.
 This results in substantial savings in terms of bandwidth and cost of data transmission~\cite{Albreem.2021}.
-Moreover, advanced ML techniques can be utilized, for example, to optimize computation tasks, make offloading decisions on a wireless device, and to identify the best scheduling solutions for working and sleeping time, thus lowering EC and enhancing EE \cite{liu2020federated}.
+Moreover, advanced ML techniques can be utilized, for example, to optimize computation tasks, make offloading decisions on a wireless device, and identify the best scheduling solutions for working and sleeping time, thus lowering EC and enhancing EE \cite{liu2020federated}.

-There are several ML approaches that can be applied at the edge, depending on the application requirements and constraints.
-Among these approaches are distributed learning, referring to a family of methods such as federated learning (FL) for distributing the learning process as well as the training data across a number of nodes~\cite{kairouz2021advances}, and transfer learning, a method for transferring knowledge between ML models in different domains~\cite{Albreem.2021}.
-For example, FL and other variants of distributed learning have emerged as possible solutions for solving complex operational decisions at the edge side~\cite{liu2020federated} (Fig.~\ref{EEML}).

-FL has several benefits, including privacy preservation, reduced communication costs, and the ability to adapt to the computational capabilities of the devices.
-However, implementation of FL requires special attention to~\cite{liu2020federated}: \begin{itemize} \item \textbf{Expensive communication and synchronization.} Two key aspects to be considered to further reduce communication overhead are: i) reducing the total number of communication rounds, and ii) reducing the number of gradients in each communication round. \item \textbf{Security/privacy/robustness issues.} FL must: i) provide protection against malicious attacks and privacy-enhancing techniques, ii) tolerate heterogeneous HW, and iii) support robust aggregation algorithms. \item \textbf{Model size (MDS).} The FL MDS might be unsuitable for the device due to its large size or might be unable to meet the network's time requirements, such as real-time demands from the UE.
+There are several ML approaches that can be applied at the edge depending on the application requirements and constraints.
+These include distributed learning, referring to a family of methods such as federated learning (FL) for distributing the learning and training data/process across various nodes~\cite{kairouz2021advances}, and transfer learning, a method for transferring knowledge between ML models in different domains~\cite{Albreem.2021}.
+For example, FL and other variants of distributed learning have emerged as possible solutions for solving complex operational decisions at the edge side~\cite{liu2020federated} (Figure~\ref{EEML}).
+Although undoubtedly beneficial, FL faces some challenges~\cite{liu2020federated}: \begin{itemize} \item \textbf{Expensive communication and synchronization.} FL communication overhead may be limited by reducing the number of i) communication rounds and ii) gradients in each communication round. \item \textbf{Security/privacy/robustness issues.} FL must: i) provide protection against malicious attacks, ii) support privacy, iii) tolerate heterogeneous HW, and iv) support robust aggregation algorithms. \item \textbf{Model size (MDS).} A large FL MDS might be unsuitable for an IoT device, especially given stringent real-time constraints.
 Thus, efficient training and inference are necessary for massive and heterogeneous networks. \end{itemize}